 You do!
 The Skagit Valley Food Co-op is a cooperative owned by over 20,000 households.
 We are able to expand because of the strong community support we have.

-CURED, CRUSTS & CRUMBS, CUPPA, and CONES are open every day, 7am-7pm.
+C•SQUARE is open every day, 7am-7pm.
 Third Street Cafe serves lunch and dinner everyday, with a weekend brunch.
-Stop in for Happy Hour 4pm-6pm, Monday-Friday.

 4. Is The Co-op closing?
 Is the Co-op moving?
 Will the Deli close?
 What will change at The Co-op?

 None of the above, in fact!
 From the customer’s perspective, nothing will change at the Co-op.
 The Deli will stay the same, except it will serve bread baked fresh daily at CRUST & CRUMBS.
 The espresso bar, juice bar, smoothie station, and ice cream will stay the same.
 Nothing will change in the main grocery store.
 You will see exciting new products, made at C•SQUARE, for sale at the Co-op.
 All of the major changes happened in the kitchen and prep areas.
 Production areas for sausage and ice cream, as well as The Co-op bakery, are now at C•SQUARE.
 This will free up some much-needed space in our kitchen, for the Deli to continue preparing hundreds of house-made items!